PacificBiosciences/ccs/README.md

 4. Generate draft sequence and stop if draft length does not pass `--min-length` and `--max-length`.
 5. Polish consensus sequence and only emit read if predicted accuracy is at least `--min-rq`.

+**Regarding the subread length filter, why did we pick 50% and 200%?**\
+If you sequence a palindromic sequence and one of your subreads is smaller than 50%, then it becomes a challenge to determine where exactly the subread fits without alignment hacks; similarly a short subread might map wrongly to a highly repetitive sequence.\
+Subreads that are longer than 200% the median length are likely due to missed adapter calls, where the initial polymerase read was wrongly split into subreads.

 ### How do I read the ccs_report.txt file?
 The `ccs_report.txt` file summarizes (B) how many ZMWs generated HiFi reads (CCS) and (C) how many failed CCS generation because of the listed causes.
 For (C), each ZMW